LoggingNewMemory/CorinXMTKVest/README.md

 By: Kanagawa Yamada

-huge Thanks to: MTKVest Team
+Huge Thanks to: MTKVest Team

 Note for KSU users:
 - Go to KSU and select Super User section